ozgurvurgun/cake-alert/README.md

 ## 🚀 Features

 - Sends email notifications with customizable content to all team members.
-- It sends a notification on your birthday and as many days before your birthday as you choose
+- It sends a notification on your birthday and as many days before your birthday as you choose.
 - Uses **PHP** with a clean, layered architecture and some **Domain-Driven Design (DDD)** principles.

 ## 🛠️ Stack